Kalan-Lab/lsaBGC/README.md

 *lsa*BGC is a software suite designed to provide a comprehensive set of functions for investigating and mining for biosynthetic gene cluster diversity across a focal lineage/taxa of interest using AntiSMASH based annotation.

-**_Note - Jun 01, 2022 - We are actively updating the early steps of the framework to be easier to use, require fewer dependencies and integrate better with prior clusteirng results from programs such as BiG-SCAPE and BiG-SLICE.
-We hope to have updated documentation detailing recommendations for setting up input for lsaBGC analyses and a much improved version of the new program `lsaBGC-Ready.py` version in the next week._**
-## Major Updates:
+* Jun 06, 2022 - Major updates to `lsaBGC-Ready.py` - the new recommended program for setting-up to run the lsaBGC suite.
 * May 24, 2022 - `lsaBGC-Ready.py` is now available and can take pre-computed antiSMASH BGC predictions, along with optional BiG-SCAPE clustering results, to produce the required inputs for major lsaBGC analytical programs (`lsaBGC-See.py`, `lsaBGC-Refine.py`, `lsaBGC-PopGene.py`, `lsaBGC-DiscoVary.py`).

 ## Documentation: